Why do most crowdfunding projects have such a hard time?

 “It was like climbing a mountain.
 Really scary and really hard the closer to the summit.
 The excitement of success was overwhelming.” - Patricia

 "People who start looking into running a Kickstarter simply give up with they look into shipping logistics and cost. “ -Loren

 “The financial & time pressure for fulfilling perks and postage can be a challenge. “ - Phil

 Once your project is fully funded, there's still a lot to think about.
 You must keep in mind shipping costs, credit card processing and Kickstarter fees as well as stay on top of updates and product fulfillment.
 Ready to prepare yourself to be one of the proud 30% to succeed in crowdfunding?
 Check out my invitation to make the process as smooth as possible for you below.

 Thinking of launching soon?

 For the brave ones who venture out and do the proper legwork, crowdfunding on Kickstarter can be the exact wind in your sails that your project needs to put itself out to the world.

 You might want to get clear on the main key action steps for how to do crowdfunding the "old fashioned way".
 Solving the Kickstarter problem is by no means easy, but we've developed a tried and tested solution of how to build an awesome project page and the right things to say when training friends, family, and ideal customers to pledge their support...

-FREE CROWDFUNDING TRAINING
+THE COMPLETE CROWDFUNDING LAUNCH TRAINING

 create a HEALTHY FUTURE for your KICKSTARTER